mzanwar/mzanwar.github.io/_posts/2018-09-10-scala-custom-control-structures.md

 ---
 layout: post
-title: ‘Scala lets me do what!'
+title: "Scala lets me do that!"
 date: 2018-09-10 00:09 -0500
 ---